 the tenderer does not have any judicial decisions against it (excluding decisions under appeal or instances where the period for appeal or payment/settlement has not expired) relating to unpaid employee entitlements where the entitlements remain unpaid;

-Note to drafters: Include clause 24.1(c) if the PT PCP clauses are included in clause 10.3 of the COC.
+Note to drafters: Include clause 24.1(c) if the PT PCP clauses are included in clause 10.3 of the COD.

 Note to tenderers: Tenderers are to include the following clause if the tenderer is a Reporting Entity and clauses 10.3.2 – 10.3.6 have been included in the COD.

-the tenderer undertakes that if, in anticipation of entering into a resultant Deed with the Commonwealth, it enters into a Reporting Entity Subcontract, the tenderer shall include in that subcontract:
+The tenderer undertakes that if, in anticipation of entering into a resultant Deed with the Commonwealth, it enters into a Reporting Entity Subcontract, the tenderer shall include in that subcontract:

 an obligation to comply with the Payment Times Procurement Connected Policy (PT PCP); and